 How To Remove Your Makeup While Keeping Your Lashes Intact

 Some products such as mascara and eyeliner may be hard to remove, so you might be tempted to scrub your eyes excessively.
 However, doing so will only cause the loss of eyelashes over time.
 Rubbing too much will also result in irritation and wrinkles.

 Instead, gently press the cotton pad soaked with eye makeup remover on your lashes and leave it on for a few seconds.
 Doing so will give the product time to work so you can continue to wipe off your mascara or eyeliner.

 Makeup removers do not take off all your makeup, so you can also use facial wipes to remove them.
 Facial wipes are focused on hard-to-reach areas such as the sides of your nose and the inner corners of your eyes.
-For instance, you can use the IntroLift Vitamin C Facial Wipes, which is infused with vitamin C to also help brighten the skin.
+For instance, you can try the IntroLift Vitamin C Facial Wipes, which are infused with vitamin C to also help brighten the look of the skin.
 It’s a great way to remove all the mascara and eyeliner missed by washing.
-Use the Vivo eyelash growth serum after this for stunning eyelashes!
+Use the Vivo eyelash growth serum after this for stunning-looking eyelashes!

 The best way to make sure there is no makeup left on your face is to follow up with a facial cleanser.
 Wash your face with Vivo Per Lei’s Hyaluronic Acid Daily Facial Wash, infused with hydrolyzed algae extract and jojoba oil.
-It not only cleanses your face but also refreshes and moisturizes it.
+It not only cleanses your face but also refreshes and moisturizes how your skin feels.

 Don’t worry if you have sensitive skin because Vivo Per Lei also has a facial cleanser for you!
 Try the Milk Cleanser – designed to remove dirt and oil from your skin.
 It also makes your face look even brighter.